DianaMayalo/Phase-1-Project-Moringa-School/README.md

 **Author:** [Diana Mayalo](https://github.com/DianaMayalo)
 # Overview
-My project analyzes aviation accident data to identify risk factors affecting severity, aircraft damage, and injuries.
+Air travel is considered one of the safest modes of transportation, but accidents still occur.
+In my analysis, I aim to identify the safest aircraft by examining accident data and identifying trends related to fatalities, injuries, and aircraft damage.
 By analyzing historical accident data, I aim to answer key business questions:
 ## Key Business Questions
-1. How do weather conditions influence the severity of injuries?
-2. Which aircraft manufacturers have a high proportion of serious but non-fatal accidents?
-3. What impact do different flight phases have on aircraft damage?
+1. **Aircraft Damage Distribution by Manufacturer** – Understanding how often aircraft sustain serious damage.
+2. **Fatalities by Phase of Flight** – Identifying when most fatal accidents occur.
+3. **Fatality Rate by Aircraft Model** – Comparing different aircraft models based on fatalities.
+4. **Total Uninjured Persons by Aircraft Make** – Highlighting manufacturers with the safest aircraft.
 ## Stakeholders
 - Aviation regulatory authorities
 - Aircraft manufacturers